Weight loss & Healthy eating

 WHAT CAN HELP MY WEIGHT LOSS ALONG?

-Drinking clean safe water on a regular basis throughout the day and eating small regular meals, help to increase your energy levels and manage blood sugar levels better to lower your risk for too low blood sugar and a sluggish and drowsy feeling.
+- Drinking clean, safe water regularly throughout the day and eating small regular meals increase your energy levels and manage blood sugar levels better to lower your risk for too low blood sugar and a sluggish and tired feeling.

-Avoid overindulging on rich, high calorie meals and focus on filling your plate with lots of colourful vegetables.
+- Avoid overindulging in rich, high-calorie meals and focus on filling your plate with lots of colourful vegetables.

-Limit you sugar intake as sugar doesn’t add any nutritional quality (vitamins, minerals or fibre) to your meals.
+- Limit your sugar intake as sugar doesn’t add any nutritional quality (vitamins, minerals or fibre) to your meals.

-Limit alcohol use to 3 units per week for women and 6 units per week for men.
+- Limit alcohol use to 3 units per week for women and six units per week for men.

-Be as active as you can and build activities into your day when going about normal life, e.g. park your car further from the shops and force yourself to walk; carry groceries rather than pushing the trolley when you bought a smaller amount; take the stairs when possible.
+- Be as active as you can and build activities into your day when going about everyday life, e.g. park your car further from the shops and force yourself to walk; carry groceries rather than pushing the trolley when you bought a smaller amount; take the stairs when possible.